anteloc/obsidian-grafika-plugin/demo/Demo Vis Timeline.md

 # FIXME
 - Exporting to PDF fails in the "Nested Groups" graph, it doesn't show in the PDF
+-  Arrows should start at points when data item is of type:"point"
 ## Basic Timeline With Arrows
-# FIXME
-- Arrows should start at points when data item is of type:"point"

 ### Controls
 - Mouse drag for horizontal scrolling